 Bears attack at least one group of hikers, hunters, fishermen, or backpackers every summer in our state.
 It’s always creepy to read about these incidents and the stories’ details stay with me much longer than those relating far more common forms of injury or death (car accidents on the Seward Highway, for example).
 There’s something truly awful about the idea of another living creature goring me, chewing my shoulders and neck, and maybe eating my organs.
 It’s the stuff of horror movies.
 And I hate horror movies.

-Fast flowing streams mute the sound of a hiker's
+Fast flowing streams mute the sound of a hiker's attempts to alert bears to their presence. |

 Of course, attacks on recreationists rarely occur as part of a bear’s hunt for dinner.
 I’ve attended a surfeit of bear safety talks at national parks and national forests, I have read the Alaska Department of Fish & Game brochures, and I’ll risk the assumption that the NOLS students got the same bear safety instruction I’ve received.
 The central message of all these programs, the accepted wisdom, the coin of common sense is that bears attack people because the bear is surprised or threatened—not because it wants to eat you.